geoscience-aman/sar-pipeline/docs/workflows/aws.md

 - `product` -> The product being created with the workflow.
 Must be `RTC_S1` or `RTC_S1_STATIC`.
 - `s3_bucket` -> the bucket to upload the products
 - `s3_project_folder` -> The project folder to upload to.
 - `collection` -> The collection which the set of products belongs.
-- `collection_number` -> The collection number associated with the product.used to set STAC values for the open data cube. e.g. 1"
+Must end with 'cX' where X is a valid integer reffering to the collection number of the product. e.g. rtc_s1_c1.
 - `make_existing_products` -> Whether to generate products even if they already exist in AWS S3 under the specified product folder path `s3_bucket/s3_project_folder/collection/...`.
   - **WARNING** - Passing this flag will create duplicate files and overwrite existing metadata, which may affect downstream workflows.
 - `skip_upload_to_s3` -> Make the products, but skip uploading them to S3.